 Designation.
 Front Office/Reception Space Required.
 10m Spatial Relationships.
 The front office/reception should be located immediately adjacent to the main entry point and foyer (Area Code 01).
-The area will be staffed by volunteer/employee with access to standard office equipment and workstation.
+The area will be staffed by volunteer/ompleyee with access to standard office. staffed by volunteer/employee with access to standard office equipment and workstation.
 As such it should look out onto the foyer area by means of a reception hatch with sliding glass panels which can be closed when the office is not in use.
 A shelf or counter should be provided under the reception hatch (on the foyer side) to accommodate a signin/sign out book.
 The workstation within the office should be located beneath the reception hatch so that the worker/volunteer can maintain easy surveillance of the Foyer and front entry area.